puonti/GettingandCleaningDataProject/CodeBook.md

 All the measurements are normalized and bounded within [-1,1].

-Accelerometer values are in standard gravity units 'g' Velocity units are radians/second.
+Accelerometer values are in standard gravity units 'g'.
+Velocity units are radians/second.